 Once you have published, how will your readers find your journal?
 There are several things you can do to make it easier for them.

 An International Standard Serial Number (ISSN) is a unique 8-digit code given to a serial publication to identify it.
 It can be used for a print or digital publications.
 ISSNs are used by libraries and databases.
 For a journal, having an ISSN will allow your journal issues to be cataloged in the places an academic audience is likely to look for them.
 Applying for an ISSN is free.
-For more information and a link to the application form for Canadian publications, see the Library and Archives Canada resource.
+Apply for an ISSN in Canada HERE.

 Digital Object Identifiers (DOIs) provide a consistent and fixed way to access a document.
 The DOI is linked to the location of the document, meaning that as long as the publisher updates the information, the DOI can be used to access the document even if it moves.
 This is more stable than a URL, which becomes useless of the location of the document is changed.
 DOIs can also include metadata about the document, providing more information.
 DOIs are also used by referencing systems such as Crossref, meaning naving a DOI will make your articles easier to cite.